RealOrko/sql-d/docs/configuration.md

 	<a href="#sqld-help---configuration">[Back to Top]</a>
 </div>

 A service defines an actual SqlD instance with a host and a port number.
-If [distributed=true](https://github.com/RealOrko/sql-d/blob/master/docs/configuration.md#process-model) then SqlD instances are launched as separate processes guaranteeing process isolation.

-The order of precedance of the SqlD instance service definitions are also important.

 You need to be sure that any SqlD instance service you forward to is defined above the SqlD instance service with the `forwardingTo` dependency.
 Also be sure not to create cyclic dependencies with your `forwardingTo` SqlD instance service definitions.